joshh5790/Repp/README.md

 ### Future Features:

-- create an interactions section that allows page visitors to interact with the music artist
+* create an interactions section that allows page visitors to interact with the music artist
-- Enable messaging between artists that mutually follow one another
+* Enable messaging between artists that mutually follow one another
+* Enable desktop preview while an artist edits their page

 <div align="center">

 ## Installation

 </div>